tobiasla78/filament-simple-pages/README.md

 indexable   removes <meta name="robots" content="noindex"> from the <head> of your page
 ```

+## Support

+Feel free to open a [discussion](https://github.com/tobiasla78/filament-simple-pages/discussions).
+This plugin also has its own channel on the official Filament PHP Discord server.
+Feedback is also welcome.

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.